Website YMCA of Greater Toronto

 Manager, Durham Employment & Community

 Job offers are contingent upon the successful completion of a Police Records Check.
 Within the first four months and every two years thereafter, a Vulnerable Police Records Check is required.

 The YMCA of Greater Toronto values the diversity of people and communities and is committed to excellence and inclusion in our Association.

 We are committed to an environment that is barrier free.
 If you require accommodation during the hiring process, please inform us in advance to arrange reasonable and appropriate accommodation.

 The YMCA of Greater Toronto is a dynamic charity offering opportunities for personal growth, community involvement and leadership.
 Our 2010-2020 strategic plans Strong Start Great Futurecalls upon our Association to invest in young people across their life stages to deliver on our vision of ensuring our communities will be home to the healthiest children, teens and young adults.
 This community health strategy includes a significant role for adults and older adults.

 Mirroring the region’s diversity, the YMCA offers a variety of programs responding to the needs of the community, including employment and essential skills, education, newcomer programs, youth outreach and intervention, fitness, sports and aquatics, international programs, child care and camps.

-Through the YMCA Strong Kids Campaign, donors help ensure no child is left out and every family who needs financial assistance has access to YMCA facilities and programs.
+When you support the YMCA of Greater Toronto’s Annual Giving, you help us ensure more children, youth and young adults have the chance to be healthy… and so much more.
 We believe that by providing our children with a strong start, they will have a great future.
 And, ultimately, strong, healthy children mean strong, healthy communities in the GTA for the years to come. www.ymcagta.org